kudobuilder/kuttl/keps/0007-command-asserts.md

 ### Implementation Details

 Command assertions use most fields of the existing commands for `TestStep` and follow their behavior.
-The `ignoreFailure`, `background` and `timeout` fields are removed as they are not needed here:
+The `ignoreFailure` and `background` fields are removed as they are not needed here:

 ```go
 type TestAssertCommand struct {